Eglicky/eglicky.com/content/posts/experience/experience.md

 ### Erie Insurance Group: Cloud Enablement Intern

 I had the pleasure for the Summer of 2024, after my Sophmore year of college, to be an intern for Erie Insurance.
 This was an on-site internship located in Erie, PA.
-My direct title was IT Analyst Intern, but my assignments throughout were signicantly more than just analysis.
+My direct title was IT Analyst Intern, withing the Cloud Enablement Department.
+My assignments throughout my internship were signicantly more than just analysis.
 I worked with various tools and applications such as ServiceNow, App Dynamincs, Aternity, Splunk, and more.
 I could be found working on various technical projects or working on IT documentation as migrating infrastructure and implementing new tools requres creation of training materials for new hires.

 ## On Campus Work

 ### Learning Assistant

-I'm proud to serve as a Learning Assistant at [Penn State College of Information Sciences and Technology(IST)](https://ist.psu.edu/), where I support students in their journey through Introduction to Application Development.
+I am proud to have served as a Learning Assistant at [Penn State College of Information Sciences and Technology(IST)](https://ist.psu.edu/), where I support students in their journey through Introduction to Application Development.
 Beyond simply grading assignments, I offer insightful feedback for their assignments.
 Additionally, I regularly host office hours, providing guidance to those struggling with the more challenging concepts of the course, specifically in JAVA.

-### IT Service Desk Support Specialist
+### Penn State IT Service Desk

 As an [IT Service Desk Support Specialist(ITSD)](https://www.it.psu.edu/support/) and a valuable member of Desk Side and Endpoints Management(DSEM) team, I troubleshoot issues and provide solutions, ensuring that faculty and staff can work seemlesly using Technology with little to no downtime.
 I also play a pivotal role in DSEM, where I handle the decommissioning of old Computer Hardware, and work on the deployment of cutting-edge devices for PSU employees.
 Whether it's resolving technical glitches or orchestrating hardware upgrades, I am committed to ensuring that our campus stays at the forefront of innovation, empowering everyone to achieve their best.

+As the 2024 school year started I was promoted to the IT Service Desk Student Support Supervisor position.
+This is a position where I am a supervisor per shift that I lead and work with a team of IT support specialists every shift to help ensure that customers receive the best help they can get.
+Some individuals may be more well versed in other fields and that is my role to help and support my team.

 ## [Briarwood Day Camp]("https://www.briarwooddaycamp.com/")